Ph-IRES/pub_club/flow.md

     Start with a clear topic sentence that sets the tone and direction for the paragraph.
     End with a concluding sentence that ties the sentences together, reinforcing the main point of the paragraph.

-**Violation:** Many factors contribute to climate change.
+**Example:** Many factors contribute to climate change.
 Forests absorb carbon dioxide.
 Electric cars are gaining popularity.

 **Revision:** Many factors contribute to climate change.
 For instance, forests absorb carbon dioxide, reducing atmospheric CO2.
 Additionally, the rise of electric cars helps reduce emissions.
 These factors collectively help mitigate climate change.